 The purpose of this Amendment is to correct 3.1 Timings.
 The paragraph highlighted below has been changed from: The contractor shall complete work based on requirements from PAO.
 Printed magazines shall be received 5 to 107 calendar days after submitting the CD.
 To: The contractor shall complete work based on requirements from PAO.
 Printed magazines shall be received 5 to 10 calendar days after submitting the CD.

+***All other portions of the Request for Proposal remain unchanged***

 DESCRIPTION OF SERVICES